filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

     ...
     ```

-    This process can take several minutes.
-While The `lotus-miner` daemon is starting, you'll see logs and information messages appear in the client terminal window you left running.
-This is the provider node and client node talking to each other.

 1. Eventually, your provider terminal window will read `Miner successfully created, you can now start it with 'lotus-miner run'`.
-1. Start the provider node with `lotus-miner run`:
+Start the provider node with `lotus-miner run`:

     ```shell
     ./lotus-miner run --nosync